opsfolio/docs.opsfolio.com/src/content/docs/automating-compliance/automated-auditing-and-assurance/automated-auditing.md

 ### Risk-Based Auditing
 - **Definition and Importance**
-  - Focuses on areas with the highest risk to the organization, prioritizing audit resources accordingly.
+  - Focuses on areas with the highest risk to the organization, prioritizing audit resources accordingly[^12].
   - Importance: Maximizes the impact of the audit by addressing the most significant threats.
 - **Implementation**
   - Use risk assessment tools to identify and prioritize high-risk areas.